williamsharkey/lowhash/README.md

 ## note

 feel free to build your own faster search program.
-If you find a good string you can still post it to https://lowhash.com, programatically via a post request or manually by pasting it into the input box at the website
+If you find a good string you can still post it to https://lowhash.com, programatically via a post request or manually by pasting it into the input box at the website.

+https://lowhash.com is currently interested in collecting strings which are relatively short, 256 characters or less.